-Council approved the Haldimand County Official Plan on June 26, 2006 and the Ministry approved the Plan on June 8, 2009.
-The Municipal Comprehensive Review (MCR) of the Plan was officially launched on January 14th, 2020 when Council-in-Committee held a public meeting to review the need to update the Plan and the matters that should be addressed in such an update.
+Council approved the Haldimand County Official Plan on June 26, 2006 and the Ministry of Municipal Affairs and Housing (MMAH) approved the Plan on June 8, 2009.
+The Municipal Comprehensive Review(MCR) of the Plan was officially launched on January 14, 2020 when Council-in-Committee held a public meeting to review the need to update the Plan and the matters that should be addressed in such an update.
 The review process was divided into two phases.
-Phase 1 was to develop a Growth Strategy for the County's six urban areas as well as consider the potential extension of the water supply system from the Nanticoke Water Treatment Plant to serve the communities of Caledonia and Cayuga which are currently served with potable water from the City of Hamilton.
+Phase 1 was to develop a Growth Strategy for the County'ssix urban areas as well as consider the potential extension of the water supply system from the Nanticoke Water Treatment Plant to serve the communities of Caledonia and Cayuga which are currently served with potable water from the Cityof Hamilton.
 Phase 2 of the review process is to deal with all other matters relating to the Official Plan not covered in Phase 1.